-The canal forms a valuable wildlife corridor through towns and farmland.
+The Lancaster canal forms a valuable wildlife corridor through towns and farmland.
 Originally man made, it has become naturalised over time, enabling species to survive and thrive where otherwise they would be unable.
-The whole of the Lancashire section of the canal is designated a Biological Heritage Site and is the largest water body in the county.
+The whole of the Lancashire section of the canal is a designated Biological Heritage Site and noted as the largest water body in the County.
 The canal is perhaps at its most lovely in summer, when the banks are rich in wild flowers, but each season is lovely in its own way, as seed heads and berries grace the autumn days and winter frost can be spectacular on the skeletons of waterside plants.
-In spring everything becomes new again and trees are bursting with buds and birds are busy with nesting along the banks look out for swan pairs and our native ducks.
+In Spring everything becomes new again and trees are bursting with buds and birds are busy with nesting along the banks look out for swan pairs and our native ducks.

 Along the canal several different plant habitats run in parallel; the true aquatic plants, the marginals (which like their feet in water but grow above it), the water loving meadow plants, the hedgerows, which line the towpath, and finally the trees.
 Watch how the plant communities change as you walk or ride along, sometimes through wooded cuttings, sometimes in the open.
 Also notice how the condition of the banks affect the ecology.
 The old collapsed banks will have the richest variety of species.
 The disturbed ground of restored or newly cut banks or upgraded towpaths will be more sparsely vegetated by a limited variety of colonising species; other species will follow.